Sunday, 14 November 2010

 The Distrobution stage is where the institutions market their film and then the movie is released to theaters or, occasionally straight to DVD.
 The movie is duplicated as required for theatrical distribution.
 Press kits, posters, and other advertising materials are published and the movie is advertised.
 The movie will usually be launched with a launch party, press releases, interviews with the press, showings of the film at a press preview, and film festivals.
 It is also common to create a Web site to accompany the movie.
 The movie will play at selected theaters and the DVD is typically released a few months later.
 The distribution rights for the movie and DVD are also usually sold for worldwide distribution.
 Any profits are divided between the distributor and the production company.

-ere was alot of imformation but I read through it and picked out the bits that answerd my question.
+There was alot of imformation but I read through it and picked out the bits that answerd my question.

-NS: No ads at all? "
+" NS: No ads at all? "

 "BW: No. A decision was made that Friday that there would be no print ads after the opening weekend.
 So the towel was already thrown in.
 By the second weekend, if you opened up the paper to decide on a movie, there were no ads to direct you to ours.
 Not even the postage stamp sized ads just giving the title.
-So then it becomes a self-fulfilling prophecy, because with no ads, your box-office is going to drop big time, and then you lose the
+So then it becomes a self-fulfilling prophecy, because with no ads, your box-office is going to drop big time, and then you lose theaters because there's so much competition for the screens that the theater owners won't hold your film if you're not going to support it with advertising.
+So the writing was on the wall literally before our opening night on Friday."

 What this means is that they didn't have enough advertisement after the realese to reminde people to go and see the Film.
 To get as many poeple as you can to watch your film you have to keep the adverts running from weeks before the release to a couple of weeks after the release.
 This way people keep seeing the ads and it works as a constant reminder and an attraction to watch your movie.